nguyenlly/math448_proj/README.md

 ## Dataset Information

+The data from Kaggle is a collection of around 600k tracks from 1922 to 2021 which a more in-depth look at a track’s variable such as danceability, energy, etc.

 **Dataset Name:** Spotify Dataset 1921-2020, 600k+ Tracks | [Link to Kaggle Dataset](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks)

 **Dataset Owner:** Yamac Eren Ay